okfn-brasil/serenata-de-amor/README.md

 ### Migrations

-Once you're done with requirements, dependencies and settings, create the basic structure at the database (and if you like create a super-user for you, so you can use [Django Admin](http://localhost:8000/admin) later):
+Once you're done with requirements, dependencies and settings, create the basic structure at the database (and if you wish, create a super-user for you, so you can use [Django Admin](http://localhost:8000/admin) later):

 ```console
 python manage.py migrate